 Find A Place Without Distractions

 When it’s time to buckle down and write that paper or study for the exam, you’ll need to find a place where you can work distraction-free.
 This could be a local coffee shop or library, or it could be your kitchen table at 3 am.
+If you study better with company, start a study group.

 Gather All Your Resources